whatwg/web-history/README.md

 > proposed by us at the workshop.

 - [WHATWG launched](http://www.whatwg.org/news/start):

-  <i>The group aims to develop specifications based on HTML and related
+> The group aims to develop specifications based on HTML and related
-  technologies to ease the deployment of interoperable Web Applications [...] for implementation in mass-market Web browsers, in particular Safari, Mozilla, and Opera; [the group] intends to ensure that all its specifications address backwards compatibility concerns [...] and specify error handling behavior to ensure interoperability even in the face of documents that do not comply to the letter of the specifications.</i>
+> technologies to ease the deployment of interoperable Web Applications
+> [...] for implementation in mass-market Web browsers, in particular
+> Safari, Mozilla, and Opera; [the group] intends to ensure that all its
+> specifications address backwards compatibility concerns [...] and specify
+> error handling behavior to ensure interoperability even in the face of
+> documents that do not comply to the letter of the specifications.

 ## 2004-07